 This document is essential for understanding the scope of asbestos in a property and is often paired with a home asbestos testing report for validation.

 Purchasing a home without a property asbestos report can expose buyers to unexpected renovation costs and health risks.
-Asbestos fibres, when disturbed, pose serious respiratory hazards.
+Asbestos fibers, when disturbed, pose serious respiratory hazards.
 Without testing, materials that look harmless could later require expensive removal.

 Moreover, undetected asbestos can delay future renovations, complicate insurance claims, or reduce the resale value of your property.
 Having a report on asbestos contamination helps prevent these issues and ensures peace of mind during the purchase process.